Things to Do in Belton

 Belton is bordered by not one, but two large lakes that are home to some of the area’s best camping, boating, and fishing.
 North of town you’ll find Belton Lake, whose limestone bluffs and deep, clear water make it quite the scenic spot.
 But you’ll want to do more than enjoy the scenery when you visit.
 The lake is perfect for skiing, tubing, boarding, swimming, and fishing, not to mention hiking at Miller Springs.
 At the Belton Lake Outdoor Recreation Area (BLORA), you can get in some paintball action or go horseback riding.

 Stillhouse Hollow Lake, located just west of Belton, is one of the highest-rated lakes in the state for water quality.
 You can launch your boat from one of the handful of free ramps or stay close to the bank, with public swim beaches available and fishing allowed everywhere except restricted areas.
 The three parks around the lake offer dozens of covered picnic tables, charcoal grills, and restroom facilities, making it a fantastic place to come for a family picnic.
-If you’re interested in trying out scuba diving, check out the local dive shop that offers outings on Stillhouse Hollow Lake every weekend.

 Get in the Market